 Malta is a small country filled with interesting things to see.
 Its history is old and interesting and is now adapting to becoming a very multicultural community.
 Its architecture makes this place unique and worth visiting.
 The oldest free-standing buildings in the world are in Malta.
 Geologically Malta is the result of the uplift of the Sedimentary rocks between Sicily and North Africa.
 The dramatic landscape of the cliffs has attracted many cinematographic productions to Malta.

 Malta is known for its hospitality.
 Indeed Historically Malta has always welcomed different nations.
 Integration in the Maltese society today is pretty straight forward due also to the fact that English here is a second official language which makes things much easier for foreigners and tourists.
 The first language in Malta is Maltese and people are proud of its own language and try to preserve it from being forgotten.
 The Maltese language is a mix of three different elements, the main is that of Arabic, Italian has a huge influence as well and so does English.
 One can notice other influences on the language such as the in the word Bongu and Bonswa which are coming from the French Language.
-The Maltese is considered to be the only Semitic language written in the Latin alphabet.
+The Maltese language is considered to be the only Semitic language written in the Latin alphabet.

 The language shows the history of the island, more than being preserved, all the different nations that in the past, conquered the island, left a little influence in the language.